 We get to do lots of cool things.
-The common thread is that we want to make things better in the places that we live, and are committed to using the best and most appropriate tools for getting there.
+The common thread across all this work is that we want to make things better in the places that we live, and are committed to using the best and most appropriate tools for getting there.

 Under the leadership of Dr. Gilberte Bastien at the Morehouse School of Medicine, and together with colleagues at Emory University, and the University of North Carolina–Charlotte, we are looking to determine the readiness of Haitian-Creole churches to implement mental health interventions.
 The hope is to build a better understanding of the factors and supports that can facilitate health and wellness in (a specific) immigrant population.

 So much data is qualitative.
 But qualitative data is really tough to analyzing in community-based projects.
 As a consequence, people tend to avoid it, or just pick relevant quotes out at random.

 Together with Dr. Victoria Scott at the University of North Carolina: Charlotte, we are looking at whether there are textual indicators that predict which way funding decisions go.
 This is a broad mandate, and we have many different methods and approaches to take: from simple bag-of-words approaches to more nuanced long short term memory recurrent neural networks.

 Formative Evaluation of the New Jersey Health Initiative’s Small Communities’ Hyperlocal Data Collaboration

 Oftentimes, it can be difficult to even start a community-based collaboration and improvement project.
 People might not know where to get data, how to interpret it, or how to act on it.
 That’s where this novel project comes in.
 Rather than make decisions based on RFPs, the team out of NJHI looks to work aside communities is South Jersey through the whole of the project; from concept, to application, to implementation, to evaluation.

 We’re working to enhance the storytelling aspect.
 How can we help put conditions into place so communities can disseminate their work in a way that has impact?
 This include more partners, more funding, and more ideas.